nadav-rahimi/led-colour-visualiser/README.md

 - [x] Graph the frequencies to visualise difference in output
 - [x] Add a smoothing algorithm in addition to dampening
 - [x] Switch to float32 (done by converting the dsputils library to float32)
-- [ ] If custom colour range then likely no need for damping (so disable damping)
 - [ ] Damp small changes in frequency but dont damp large changes in frequency, this will stop the bass visualisation lagging in Savage, Nights etc.